 Assembly Bill 217 (Bradford, 2013) extended the SASH Program and its sister program, the Multi-family Affordable Solar Housing (MASH) Program, from their scheduled sunsets in 2016 with \$108M in new funding coupled with new program objectives.
-In D.15-01-027, the Commission delineated that GRID Alternatives will continue to administer the SASH program and established revised program requirements for energy efficiency, job training, and a modified incentive structure.
-Resolution E-4719, approved June 25th, 2015 by the Commission, allows for a unique third-party ownership (TPO) model in SASH under AB 217's funding.
-The TPO model has been deliberately designed to maximize household savings and include consumer protection measures as required in D.15-01-027.
-The SASH Program extended under AB 217 with an additional \$54M in funding will operate either until December 31, 2021, or when all funds available from the program's incentive budget have been encumbered, whichever event occurs first.
+In D.15-01-027, the Commission delineated that GRID Alternatives will continue to administer the SASH program and established revised program requirements for energy efficiency, job training, and a modified incentive structure.3 Resolution E-4719, approved June 25th, 2015 by the Commission, allows for a unique third-party ownership (TPO) model in SASH under AB 217's funding.
+The TPO model has been deliberately designed to maximize household savings and include consumer protection measures as required in D.15-01-027.4 The SASH Program extended under AB 217 with an additional \$54M in funding will operate either until December 31, 2021, or when all funds available from the program's incentive budget have been encumbered, whichever event occurs first.
 For ease of the reader in this report, the original SASH allocation of \$108M with D.07-11-045 is referred to as "SASH 1.0" and the reauthorized SASH program with \$54M in additional funding through D.15-01-027 is referred to as "SASH 2.0."
 Complete details of the SASH Program can be found in the CSI Program Handbook or at www.gridalternatives.org/sash.

-3. Q1-Q2 2016 Overview
+3. Q1-Q2 2017 Overview

-2016 brought on a host of new opportunities and exciting changes for GRID Alternatives and the SASH program.
-GRID continued its implementation and expansion of the SASH program's third-party ownership (TPO) model which helps provide additional funding for projects, thereby increasing the number of qualified families who are able to take advantage of the SASH Program.
-To illustrate, of the SASH 2.0 projects installed to date in 2016, nearly 75% utilized the TPO model.
-Each utility service territory moved into SASH 2.0 incentive funding in 2016 and projects complied with new requirements around tracking additional information on the SASH program's workforce development initiatives and job trainees.5 To date in 2016 alone, SASH program installations have provided 2,822 workday opportunities totaling over 22,000 hours of direct hands-on experience dedicated exclusively to individuals interested in pursuing a solar career.
+2017 brought on a host of new opportunities and exciting changes for GRID Alternatives and the SASH program.
+GRID continued its implementation and expansion of the SASH program's Third-Party Ownership (TPO) model which helps provide additional funding for projects, thereby increasing the number of qualified families who are able to take advantage of the SASH Program.
+The SASH Program's TPO model is uniquely structured to be a "families-first" model that maximizes homeowner benefit and champions consumer protection.
+In March 2017, the Commission approved a second TPO provider for the SASH program, allowing GRID to increase the volume of TPO-funded projects.5 To illustrate, of the SASH 2.0 projects installed to date in 2017, nearly 75% utilized the TPO model.

 The SASH Program provides direct economic benefits to participating families, and also adds value to the industry in the areas of green job training and broad consumer education.
 Each SASH project contains a workforce development component and provides opportunities for job trainees and volunteers to get hands-on experience installing solar systems.
 Every SASH installation includes either a team of volunteers from the local community or graduates from job training programs.
-In addition, each sub-contracted installation requires at least one job trainee to be on site, as a paid worker learning valuable skills.
-These green job training opportunities form the backbone of SASH and create lasting
+In addition, each subcontracted installation requires at least one job trainee to participate in the project, as a paid worker learning valuable skills.
+These green job training opportunities form the backbone of SASH and create lasting value in local communities by helping foster a new green workforce - a workforce of skilled